 Select an hourly commitment

 For each savings plan, you must select an hourly commitment.
-Resource usage within your commitment is billed based on the savings plan unit price.
-Resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.
+You are charged for resource usage within your commitment based on the savings plan unit price.
+You are charged for resource usage beyond your commitment at the regular pay-as-you-go unit price.